 In terms of footprint this is the smallest full service area on the motorway network.
 The multi-storey car park, retaining walls and in-built motel manage to save on a lot of space, although as a result it does feel cramped.

 Unlike all other Moto services, until about 2005 Bridgwater had an unbranded restaurant.
-The toilet signs inside the service area still represent the former operator First with their green and red writing.
+The toilet signs inside the service area were also still in previous operator First's green and red branding until 2018.

 When the M5 was built, the area around North Petherton and Adsborough was searched for a suitable reserve site, which never needed to be used.

 In May 2017, S Notaro Land Ltd revealed they would be seeking permission to develop land on the eastern side of M5 J24 to include a service area, petrol station, hotel, homes and offices, in a development called Junction 24 East.
 This implies they were expecting their facilities to be given equal status to the existing services on road signs.
 Even if they aren't, the new site would be easier to find, risking confusion.

-The new building has been called Notaro Park, after the developer's founder.
-They justified their plans by arguing there are "concerns" with the existing services, what with it being too small and difficult to access.
+The new building, which is expected to be run by EG Group, has been called Notaro Park after the developer's founder.
+Notaro Land justified their plans by arguing there are "concerns" with the existing services, what with it being too small and difficult to access.